How Hard is it to Sue a Texas Hospital for Malpractice?

 Common Hospital Mistakes that Lead to Malpractice Claims

 A medical facility or medical staff failing to obtain informed consent is one of the most common hospital errors that can be considered negligent.
-This means that you as a patient must be fully aware of and consent to all of the possible risks and consequences of the procedure.
-If you were not fully informed or were unable to give your consent before the procedure as a result of mental illness, the patient is a minor, or some other condition, a doctor could be charged with negligence or malpractice
+This means that you as a patient must be fully aware of and consent to all the possible risks and consequences of the procedure.
+If you were not fully informed or were unable to give your consent before the procedure as a result of mental illness, the patient is a minor, or some other condition, a doctor could be charged with negligence or malpractice.

 Some other hospital errors and examples include the following:

-• Misdiagnosis – Being diagnosed and treated for an incorrect illness
+- Misdiagnosis – Being diagnosed and treated for an incorrect illness.

 How Hard is it to Win a Hospital Malpractice Case in Texas?